Allison Williams: 2004–2016: Early work and television breakthrough

-After seeing Williams' mashup, Judd Apatow was convinced to cast Williams in the HBO series Girls.
-The series premiered on April 15, 2012, and generated high praise from television critics but sparked many controversies.
-Williams was nominated for the Best Supporting Actress in a Comedy Series at the 22nd Critics' Choice Awards.
-In an interview with The Guardians Benjamin Lee in 2023, Williams said it was not stressful at the time, but, "If I was cast on Girls now, the experience would be much more stressful, [...]
-We were so young and it was loud in the way of watercooler and thinkpieces[sic] and Gawker was, like, obsessed with us and it was the heyday of that kind of thing but I didn't have any sense of how to calibrate how big any of it really was."
+"If I was cast on Girls now, the experience would be much more stressful, [...]
+We were so young and it was loud in the way of watercooler and thinkpieces [sic] and Gawker was, like, obsessed with us and it was the heyday of that kind of thing but I didn't have any sense of how to calibrate how big any of it really was."